Kizito111/sem/README.md

 Welcome to seMethods by Kizito <br>
-Trying a commit for CI 3b
+Trying a commit     let's go!